ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 to explicitly evaluate the derivative of the energy balance (as in Newton method) while retaining fast convergence.

+However, canopy and air temperatures are coupled through the sensible heat flux, so the leaf temperature cannot be solved fully independently of the surrounding air temperature.
+We therefore use a two-level iterative solution.
+For a given estimate of air temperature, the secant method is used to solve for the canopy temperature that satisfies the energy balance.
+The air temperature is then updated from the resulting sensible heat flux.
+This procedure is repeated until successive estimates of both canopy and air temperature change by less than a prescribed tolerance.

 ### Air-canopy temperature coupling

-After updating the canopy temperature, we update the air temperature in the adjacent canopy layer to reflect its coupling with the leaf temperature following {cite:t}`bonan_climate_2019`:
+After each canopy temperature solve, the air temperature in the adjacent canopy layer is updated to reflect its coupling with the leaf temperature following {cite:t}`bonan_climate_2019`:

 The sensible heat flux between canopy and air is